wandb/docs/docs/guides/launch/sagemaker.md

     ```

 :::note
 Continue to complete the following steps if you want W&B to build and push your image for you.

-If you bring your own image, skip the next two steps and move on to the [Add jobs to your queue section](#3-add-jobs-to-your-queue).
+Skip the next two steps and move on to the [Add jobs to your queue section] if you brought your own imaged and you pushed that image to your ECR repository.
 :::